freeCodeCamp/testable-projects-fcc/CONTRIBUTING.md

 - **BREAKING CHANGES:**
     - Please test all of your changes against FCC's [existing example project](http://codepen.io/collection/npZPmR) for whatever project you are working on.
 If the changes you make cause the example project to fail any tests, this is considered a breaking change, as it could cause other Campers' past solutions to fail.
 This should, in general, be avoided once freeCodeCamp is no longer in beta, as we do not want to break too many past projects.
 If you feel that this is a change that is ABSOLUTELY NECESSARY, please discuss this with @no-stack-dub-sack or @QuincyLarson.
     - If the new freeCodeCamp curriculum is still in beta and you make a breaking change, but please be sure to include in your PR a forked version of the official project with updated code that passes all new and existing tests.
 Advise one of the above people so that the official project can be changed accordingly if your changes are accepted.
-- Each exported test suite must be imported into `index.js`, and a corresponding variable name and call to the imported function must be added to the `switch` in `index.js`.
-Additionally, for the test suite to appear as an option in the drop-down menu, a new `<option>` tag must be added to the `<select>` in the HTML found in `test-suite-skeleton.js` (which starts somewhere around line 320).
-The `value` attribute of the `<option>` must be the same as the variable added to the switch statement.
+- Each exported test suite must be imported into `project-tests/index.js`, and a corresponding key, value must be added to the exported object.
 - Please follow naming conventions for naming files and functions.

 ### For adding functionality to the project test suite itself: